pnft-exchange/pnft-protocol/README.md

 ### 4. Trust❤️‍🔥

-"Trust the code, don't trust the devs"
+"Trust the code, don't trust the team"

 Humans, even the most skilled and trustworthy ones can make mistakes